 It would therefore seem that the star Polaris was once the ‘dog’s tail’ star in the ancient Babylonian constellation of the Plough.
 Polaris is also highly likely to be the Fox star mentioned in the Mesopotamian myths, as the idea of a re-seeding blade cutting through the Rope of Heaven is very similar to that of a fox gnawing at the Rope of Heaven.
 If all the above data is correct, then we do finally know the identity of the Fox-Star; it's Polaris.

 But this is where things get very ominous.
 The Mesopotamian legend clearly stated that, ‘when the Fox finally gnaws through the rope, the present World-Age will come to a catastrophic end’.
 If this is true, then we should be extremely worried about when Polaris finally reaches our celestial north pole, or at least the date of its closest approach.
 Fortunately, with modern technology, we can find this out.
 A quick check with the astronomy program Stellarium gives us a rough date for the closest approach of Polaris to our celestial north pole; 2000 AD - 2050 AD.
 The Mesopotamians seem to be warning us that 2000 AD, or thereabouts, is the End of Days.
-This is a disturbing coincidence, for 2000 AD is almost exactly 12,900 years, or half a Great Year, after the Younger Dryas Impact event.
+This is a disturbing coincidence, for 2000 AD is almost exactly 12,900 years, or half a Great Year, after the Younger Dryas Impact event, which seems to have been the last cyclical, cosmic disaster in our history.
 We have been warned.